dkmcgrath/courses/netsec/crack_wifi.md

 There are multiple ways to put a card into monitor mode.
 This assumes, of course, the card is capable of monitor mode.
 While I'd like to say most modern cards are, it's simply not true.
 While often the hardware might support it, there are often driver issues that prevent it from working.
 This is especially true on Windows, where the drivers are often closed-source and not well supported.

 We will be using Alfa USB WiFi cards.
-While these come in many shapes and flavors, I'll save you the hassle of figuring out which to buy and just supply them pre-attached to the Pis we will be using.
+While these come in many shapes and flavors, I'll save you the hassle of figuring out which to buy and just supply them pre-attached to the workstations we will be using.
 Best part?
 Kali Linux has the drivers built in, and they work out-of-the-box.

 ## So how do we go into monitor mode?